mozilla-spidermonkey/iongraph/DEVLOG.md

 6. Draw edges with nice straight lines instead of Bezier ugliness.

 Conveniently this seems to avoid the most computationally complex parts of the problem.

+# 2025-07-30

+The same process I discussed before should still work, but I wanted to jot down some things I learned from Iain.

+First, OSR entrypoints are indeed a thing we'll have to worry about eventually, but we can handle them.
+The weirder problem is that it's possible to have disjoint graphs.
+It's possible in JS for branch pruning to sever a link between parts of the graph, but for an OSR entrypoint to keep the severed part of the graph alive.
+This means that the layout algorithm should be prepared to find multiple roots.
+Also, you don't want to "hang a loop by its insides", so in the OSR case, we actually will want to start at the OSR entrypoint's successor, then walk up the graph to a root (ignoring backedges and OSR entrypoints).

+Second, it's theoretically possible that in the future we could have cases where we have blocks that jump straight into the middle of loops.
+But it's highly unlikely, and even if we did, we could mark those blocks explicitly and handle them separately in the layout algorithm.
+(This came up because JSC does some kind of switch statement for OSR, where the different branches jump into different places in the graph.)

+As for layering, I've been struggling with how to track all that.
+But one thing I've been wanting from the UI is to be able to collapse loops and maybe eventually other control flow statements.
+But imagine collapsing a loop to one node - it would still have the same layout properties as if the loop was expanded.
+There is a clear notion of in and out, and if anything in the loop branches to anything else, the other node should be on a deeper layer.
+I think what this means is that I should actually do my layering such that the _entire_ loop is treated as a single node, and then the loop's contents are layered within that, and eventually it's all flattened to a single list.

+Or perhaps we don't even need to flatten it all to a single list!
+Maybe we could genuinely just treat it as a subgraph.
+But I think we'll have enough fancy layer crossings that I want my edges to operate in a single flat list of layers.

+This means that I do need to explicitly find loops.
+Each node will belong to one and only one loop (or the root), and will be layered according to that loop.
+I will not track nodes belonging to multiple loops; I can just walk the tree of loops for that since loops do form a tree.